 On January 27, 2010, the Company entered into a storage services and license agreement with Cryo-Cell Pakistan (Pvt.)
 Limited ("Pakistan"), for storage services and the exclusive license to market the Company's U-Cord program.
 The license allows Pakistan to directly market the U-Cord program throughout Pakistan and to collect and ship the specimens to the Company's facility in Oldsmar, Florida for which the Company receives a fee for processing and storage of the specimens.
 The initial up-front storage services and license fee is \$100,000 and is non-refundable.
-The Company received the first installment payment of \$20,000 during the first quarter of fiscal 2010.
-The second and third installments are payable during Q1 of fiscal 2011 and 2012, respectively.
+The Company received the first installment payment of \$20,000 during the first quarter of fiscal 2010 and this is reflected in licensee income in the Company's consolidated financial statements under Item 8 of this Annual Report or Form 10-K. The second and third installments are payable during the first quarter of fiscal 2011 and 2012, respectively.